totalspectrum/spin2cpp/doc/spin.md

   long x, y
 ```
 then one may write `S.x` to access member variable `x` of `S`, and `S.rows` to access the constant `rows`.
 The original Spin syntax `S#rows` is still accepted for accessing constants.

+Modifying member variables of another object directly is not permitted, and will produce a syntax error.

 ### Alternate string notation